 This girl.
 I’m telling ya, there is nothing like an effort-filled family adventure than the addition of a puppy.

 I should clarify.
 Ours is not an ordinary puppy.
-In the words of a random stranger I met on a dog walk, even the owners of LGDs are rare breeds.
+In the words of a random stranger I met on a dog walk, even the owners of LGDs (large guardian dogs) are rare breeds.
 Naturally I had to ask for clarification.
 BRAVE, she said.
 Indeed.

 When once I was infatuated with raising chicks, endlessly reading and researching, I realized I should have invested all that reading and learning into Large Guardian Dogs.